How do you keep your team on track? How do you maintain productivity and team culture in a completely remote setting?

-If you are used to having an in-house team, letting your customer support reps go remote may give you the sense of the lost control.
+If you are used to having an in-house team, letting your customer support reps go remote may give you a sense of lost control.

 You cannot randomly check a remote agent’s call unless you listen to them.
 Of course, you can check the recording after the call is made, yet it slows down the process.

-Likewise, you have less access to your remote team’s performance tracking and ensuring their service remains consistent.
+Likewise, you have less access to your remote team’s performance tracking and ensure their service remains consistent.